 Over the last 50 years there has been a big increase in the number of vaccines given to children.
 If all these vaccines were given separately, each child would have to receive a large number of injections.
-Combination vaccines such as the 5-in-1 and the MMR have been developed to help reduce the number of injections needed.
+Combination vaccines such as the 6-in-1 and the MMR have been developed to help reduce the number of injections needed.
 Even so, babies and children often receive several vaccines at once.
-For example, a 2 month old baby will receive the 5-in-1, PCV, Rotavirus and MenB vaccines at the same time.
+For example, in the UK a 2-month-old baby will receive the 6-in-1, PCV, Rotavirus and MenB vaccines at the same time.

 Although the number of vaccines has increased, the number of antigens in vaccines has actually gone down dramatically.
-Antigens are the active ingredient - the parts of the vaccine made from viruses or bacteria which challenge the immune system so that it makes antibodies to fight the disease.
-In 1960 there were 3200 antigens in vaccines that protected against four diseases.
-By 2012, vaccines contained just over 60 antigens but protected against 11 diseases.
+Antigens are the active ingredient in vaccines, the parts made from viruses or bacteria which challenge the immune system so that it makes antibodies to fight the disease.
+In 1960 there were around 3200 antigens in components of vaccines that protected babies and children against just four diseases.
+By 2012, vaccines for babies and children contained just over 60 antigens but protected against 11 diseases.